JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 The gameplay screen will feature:

--   Top-left HUD showing player HP bar, XP bar, current level, and Echo Score
+-   Top-left HUD showing player HP bar
 -   Player character in the center, controlled via WASD movement
 -   Enemies spawning and patrolling the zone
--   Pickups (gold, essences, items) appearing on the ground when enemies die
+-   Essence pickups appearing on the ground when enemies die
 -   Environment objects (rocks, wreckage) providing collision and visual interest
--   Mini-map or zone indicator showing current area
 -   Pause menu accessible via ESC key

-The hub area will have:

--   Stat upgrade interface (allocate points to Strength/Dexterity/Insight/Vitality)
--   Equipment/inventory screen
--   Zone selection (Crash Site unlocked initially)
--   Save point indicator
+A simple upgrade screen (accessible from pause or between zones) will allow players to:

+-   Use collected essences to upgrade ATK or HP
+-   View current stats

 ### 🎨 Assets

 We used [app.diagrams.net](https://app.diagrams.net/) to create the wireframes.
 Wireframes are the equivalent to the skeleton of a web app since they are used to describe the functionality of the product and the users experience.

-The visual style will be dark and atmospheric, with a sci-fi/alien aesthetic.
+The visual style will be dark and atmospheric, with a dark fantasy/horror aesthetic.
 The game draws inspiration from top-down action RPGs like _Enter the Gungeon_, _Hades_, and _Risk of Rain_, focusing on clear visual feedback for combat and readable UI elements.
+The mood is somber and emotional, reflecting the story of a lost warrior trying to reclaim their humanity.

 #### 🖼️ Images

 Sprites will be created or sourced for:

--   Player character (idle, walk, attack, roll animations)
+-   **Player:** Shadow Creature (8 directions: idle, attack, death animations)
--   Enemy types: Gloomling, Scrap Hound, Mini-Boss, Core Echo Boss
+-   **Enemies:**
+    -   Shadow Bat (swarm enemy - idle, fly, bite, hit, death)
+    -   Spirit Boxer (combat enforcer - idle, attack combo chain, run, damaged, death)
+    -   Temple Guardian (mini-boss - walk, attack 1, attack 2, special, hit, death)
--   Pickups: gold coins, essence orbs, equipment items
+-   Pickups: essence orbs
--   Environment: terrain tiles, rocks, crashed ship wreckage
+-   Environment: terrain tiles, temple structures, dark atmospheric elements
--   UI elements: HP/XP bars, buttons, icons
+-   UI elements: HP bar, buttons, simple upgrade interface

-Potential sources:

--   Custom pixel art sprites
--   Free sprite resources from [OpenGameArt.org](https://opengameart.org/)
--   Sci-fi asset packs with appropriate licensing
+-   Cutscenes: static background images for story scenes, text panel UI for dialogue

+**Note:** The Shadow Creature (player) is the only sprite with full 8-directional support.
+Other enemies use sprite flipping and angle-based facing to work in a top-down view.

+#### 👥 Character Design & Lore

+**Player: Shadow Creature**

+-   **Lore:** Your corrupted spirit form - once a legendary warrior, now a drifting shadow
+-   **Visual:** Messy, smoky silhouette with glowing eye (last memory)
+-   **Movement:** Floating, unpredictable (fits the broken spirit theme)
+-   **Abilities:** 8-directional movement, basic attacks, dodge
+-   **Role:** The player character

+**Shadow Bat (Swarm Enemy)**

+-   **Lore:** Failed souls who tried to reclaim their bodies but lost themselves completely
+-   **Visual:** Small, flying creature
+-   **Movement:** Swarms, screeches, acts as common enemy
+-   **Combat:** Fast, dies quickly, attacks in groups
+-   **Role:** Common enemy type

+**Spirit Boxer (Combat Enforcer)**

+-   **Lore:** Manifestation of your lost physical strength
+-   **Visual:** Humanoid fighter
+-   **Movement:** Combo punches, charge dash, ground slam
+-   **Combat:** Medium difficulty, combo-based attacks
+-   **Role:** Mid-tier enemy/boss

+**Temple Guardian (Mini-Boss #1)**

+-   **Lore:** Once your comrade - a knight who swore to protect your body after the ritual.
+Went insane trying to protect something that no longer exists
+-   **Visual:** Rigid, armored, ancient mystical
+-   **Movement:** Heavy, deliberate, slow sweeping sword strikes
+-   **Combat:** High damage, telegraphed attacks, first major boss
+-   **Role:** First big boss encounter

 #### ✏️ Fonts